DylBP/wad2-assign2/README.md

 ## Security and Authentication

 - For authentication when accessing the TMDB API, we are using JWT
-- - This is protected, as they must provide a bearer token in request which subsequently access the TMDB API
+    - This is protected, as they must provide a bearer token in request which subsequently access the TMDB API
+    - In the case of using the front-end, the application will pull the token from storage
 - All routes are protected, except for login and signup

 ## Integrating with React App

-Description of how the React app is integrated with the API:

-- List the views that use your Web API instead of the TMDB API.
+- All views are now using the Node API
-- Describe any updates made to the React app from Assignment One.
+- No additional functionality has been added to the React app - I have simply retrofitted it with the new API

 ## Independent Learning